ankit88singh/Calculator/README.md

 # Calculator
-Here i make a Simple Calculator by using Html, CSS and Javascript
+Here i make a Simple Calculator by using Html, CSS and Javascript.
+Author -  Ankit Singh